FOR ALL POSITIONS, ELECTED AND APPOINTED

 • Compile minutes of all formal meetings they convene and submit them to JEA headquarters for posting to the website within 30 days of each such meeting;

-• Convention obligations: Attend board meeting (if required by the president – state directors normally do not attend), Thursday night reception, general membership meeting, committee meetings (if applicable), teach one session, judge a National Student Media contest or Journalist of the Year, or substitute an activity pre-approved by the president;
+• Convention obligations: Attend board meeting (if required by the president – state directors normally do not attend), Thursday night reception, general membership meeting, committee meetings (if applicable), teach one session, judge a category for the National Student Media Contests or Journalist of the Year, or substitute an activity pre-approved by the president;

-• Let the Nominations Committee chair know by Oct.
+• Let the Nominations Committee chair know by Sept.
 1 of the third year of their term if elected officers intend to run again.
 They should provide the chair with names of likely candidates if they do not intend to run.
-All those in appointed positions should notify the president by Oct.
+Those in appointed positions should notify the president by Sept.
 1 of the third year of their term if they would like to continue to serve in that position again;

-• Respond to JEA email messages with questions, discussion items or assignments by the deadline to be included by the sender.
-Members will meet deadlines and be transparent;
+• Respond to JEA email messages with questions, discussion items or assignments by the deadline provided by the sender.
+Leaders will meet deadlines and be transparent;

 • Review/create/update job descriptions yearly, as directed by the president.